mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 dyn_closure <- dynamic(1)
 ```

-Here, we have two functions that creates closures and we create one from each.
+Here, we have two functions that create closures, and we create one from each.
 I have called them `lexical` and `dynamic` because they implement lexical and dynamic scoping, respectively.
 Don't worry about the terminology if it is unfamiliar.
-All sensible languages use lexical scoping—it is much easier to reason about—but dynamic scoping is something we can exploit in non-standard evaluation.
+All sensible languages use lexical scoping—it is much easier to reason about—but dynamic scoping is something we can exploit in a non-standard evaluation.
 You will see the difference between the two in just a second.

 After creation `lex_closure` and `dyn_closures`, the setup looks very similar.

 {{< figure src="lex vs dyn.png" >}}

-Both closures have an environment that contains a value for `x`—in both cases that value is 1—and both environments have the global environment as parent.
+Both closures have an environment that contains a value for `x`—in both cases that value is 1—and both environments have the global environment as the parent.
 The only difference in the two closures is the function body we execute when we call them.

 Try this: